RESEARCH STARTER

 Historically, Brussels's major industries were crafts and manufacturing; the city specialized in items such as tapestries, lace, porcelain, and even stagecoaches.
 Items produced in Brussels were famous throughout Europe for their quality and craftsmanship.
 Modern Brussels is known for its ubiquitous street markets, which offer everything from antique furniture to rabbits to cheese and produce.

 Brussels's public transit system is operated by four independent companies, which manage the city's buses, metro, trains, and extensive tram system.
 Brussels also offers car- and bicycle-sharing services.
 Two airports serve Brussels, although neither is in the city proper.
-The Eurostar train connects the city to United Kingdom, while the Thalys connects Brussels to Amsterdam, Paris, and Cologne.
+The Eurostar train connects the city to the United Kingdom, while the Thalys connects Brussels to Amsterdam, Paris, and Cologne.
 Brussels's Central Station, with six underground tracks, often has one hundred trains passing through each hour during busy times of day.

 Landmarks